National Day of Action 2021

 Volunteer Center and the Emerging Philanthropists

-There are three ways YOU can participate:
+There are four ways YOU can participate:

 2. Virtual Skill-Based Volunteering: These are projects that can be completed anywhere, aimed at engaging volunteers with specific skills (such as finance, marketing, communications, website design, etc.).
 These projects may take place over one day or several weeks.
 We have partnered with Catchafire.org to provide these skill specific volunteer opportunities.
 Click here to find a local skills-based project with Catchafire.